Leadership Hiring Techniques to Build a Stronger Management Team

 1. Assess your needs

-One of the first tenets of talent acquisition is to hire based on your weaknesses, and leadership hiring is no different.
-You can’t run a company with a c-suite full of ideas people but no one to execute on those ideas.
+One of the first tenets of talent acquisition is to hire based on your weaknesses, and hiring leadership is no different.
+You can’t run a company with a C-suite full of ideas and people but no one to execute on those ideas.
 So, prioritize your hiring needs by assessing the strengths and weaknesses of your company’s existing leaders.

-One way to do this is by making a list of the gaps in your business.
-This might include skills that are lacking, areas of the business that are underperforming, or departments that haven’t been fully developed yet.
+One way to do this is to make a list of the gaps in your business.
+This might include skills that are lacking, areas of the business that are underperforming, or departments that have yet to be fully developed.

-For example, let’s say you recently expanded your sales territory into a new state but the entire sales team is still reporting to a single department head, whose team has now doubled in size.
+For example, let’s say you recently expanded your sales territory into a new state, but the entire sales team still reports to a single department head, whose team has doubled in size.
 It might be time to add a new level of regional sales managers who can lighten the load for the VP of sales while providing oversight of their respective territories.

 2. Prioritize internal advancement